swiftyowl/pytorch/README.md

-# pytorch
+# PyTorch

 A collection of notebooks written during a PyTorch tutorial.